mosaicMK/Script-Packaging-Module/README.md

 ### New-AESKeyFile

 This command will create a file that contains a AES key that can be used with Convert-FileToDll and Convert-StringToSecureString this way you can specify a key instead of using a randomly generated one everytime.

+### Read-AESKey

+Prints the AES key from a file to the host window allow the key to be pasted into a script or command